Unified Framework for Quantum Code Embedding: Introduction

-If the embedded column $C^{\bg}$ and the rows $C^{s}$ are regarded as CSS codes, then physical qubits of $C^{\bg}$ live in $H_1 (\partial^{1})$, which correspond to the logical operators of $C^{1}$.
-In this sense, code $C$ is the result of replacing the physical qubits of the embedded $C^{\bg}$ with the logical qubits of $C^{1}$.
-A similar analogy can be made for the parity checks of $C^{\bg}$.
+If the embedded column $C^{\bg}$ and the rows $C^{s}$ are regarded as CSS codes, then the $Z$-type operators, qubits, and $X$-type operators of $C^{\bg}$ correspond to the homologies of $C^2,C^1,C^0$, respectively, as required by Eq. \eqref{eq:main-requirement}.
 The theorem then essentially claims that if codes $C^{2},C^{0}$, which induce the parity checks of code $C^{\bg}$, do not have internal logical operators, i.e., $H_1(\partial^{2}) = H_1(\partial^{0})=0$, then the embedded code $C^{\bg}$ and code $C$ have isomorphic logical operators. \end{remark}

+\begin{remark} We note that our main result is a generalization of the conventional (height-1) mapping cone \cite{weibel1994introduction}.
+In fact, it is an iterative application.
+Specifically, if we regard $C_{i}^{2} \oplus C_{i}^{1}$ (or $C_{i}^{1} \oplus C_{i}^{0}$) as a single $\dF_2$-space for each $i$, the decomposition of $\partial$ is a $2\times 2$ block-triangular matrix and thus a conventional cone.
+Interesting, despite this straightforward generalization, only the sub-diagonal matrix elements (i.e., $g_2,g_1$) appear in the embedded code $C^{\bg}$ under general conditions.
+This fact continues to hold true even for general height-$n$ cones as demonstrated in Theorem \eqref{thm:height-n}.

+In terms of application, height-1 cones were first employed in Hastings' quantum weight reduction \cite{hastings2021quantum} and later identified as a framework for logical operator measurement \cite{ide2025fault}.
+In hindsight, the sufficiency of height-1 cones is somewhat intuitive in the latter context, since the removal of a logical operator is a \textit{classical} operation and classical codes can be understood as complexes of length 1 -- see Example \eqref{ex:classical}.
+However, for general \textit{quantum} embeddings, a generalization to height-$(\ge 2)$ is necessary. \end{remark}

-In fact, the main result can be straightforwardly generalized to $n$-level mapping cones\footnote{Further generalization to $R$-modules is also straightforward, which may prove useful in considering translationally invariant stabilizer codes \cite{haah2013commuting} where $R$ the the Laurent polynomial ring, though it then becomes necessary to keep track of signs $\pm 1$ in front of matrix elements of $\partial$.}.
+As remarked, the main result can be straightforwardly generalized to height-$n$ cones\footnote{Further generalization to $R$-modules is straightforward.
+This may prove useful in considering translationally invariant CSS codes \cite{haah2013commuting} where $R$ is the Laurent polynomial ring or codes over general $q$-dimensional qudits so that $R =\dZ_q$, though it then becomes necessary to keep track of signs $\pm 1$ in front of matrix elements of $\partial$.}.